Great news, your latest pitch was a huge success, and you’ve landed a new client!

 This is another great example of when a client onboarding checklist template would be useful.

-Your template could include a basic legal contract or NDA that you can use as your template for this step.
+Your template could include a basic legal contract or an NDA you can use for this step.

 Ironing out the financial aspects of a project before it gets started reduces the risk of miscommunication, scope creep, and overspending.

-This helps create a healthy client relationship in the long run and is part of any good client onboarding process.
+This helps build a healthy client relationship over time and is part of a good client onboarding process.

 Here are some of the things you can include at this stage of the onboarding process:

-Setting up a new client in your project timeline is crucial for making sure you hit all the required deadlines and stay on track.
+Setting up a new client in your project timeline is crucial to ensuring you meet all required deadlines and stay on track.

 What you include at this stage of the onboarding process will be determined by your pre-existing project management process, but it should include tasks like: